auth0-samples/auth0-vue-samples/01-Login/README.md

 When you signed up for Auth0, a new application was created for you, or you could have created a new one.

 You will need some details about that application to communicate with Auth0.
-You can get these details from the [Application Settings](${manage_url}/#/applications/${account.clientId}/settings) section in the Auth0 dashboard.
+You can get these details from your SPA app configuration settings in the [Auth0 dashboard](https://manage.auth0.com/#/applications).

 You need the following information: